nguyen-van-hieu/CV/README.md

 ### **Full Stack Developer, Software Engineer**
 #### Metta Depth `October 2019 - Present`
 - [x] I led 2 programmers and coded +2 corporate project using Vlocity + LWC
+- [x] Builded a listing management website using Vlocity , LWC.
 - [x] Builded +10 corporate websites using Wordpress CMS, Next.js
 - [x] Created an e-commerce website and an associate cross-platform app using Wordpress CMS, React Native
 - [x] Created an web about the environment, we design responsible digital strategies, solutions and ecosystems: Ethical, Local, and Ecological, to initiate a more positive impact on society and the environment. using Wordpress CMS